arborchurch/arbor-web/site/content/event/mariners-night-2018.md

 weight: 30
 ---

-Let's do a ballgame TOGETHER!
-On August 17th, we are heading to the ballpark to watch the Mariners take on the Dodgers.
-We'd love for you to come with us.
-We need to know if you want us to save you a seat by August 1st.
+Let's do a ballgame & fireworks TOGETHER!
+On August 17th, we are heading to the Safeco Field to watch the Mariners take on the Dodgers... and a fireworks show after the game.
+Invite your friends & let's have a blast.
 We've got a whole section reserved for our Arbor fan club.
-The tickets are going for $13 each.
-So, whether you are a faithful follower, band wagon fanatic or fair weather fan, we want to spend the night connecting with you.
+The tickets are going for $13 each are available until August 1st ... so *ACT FAST*.
+Whether you are a avid fan, band wagon fanatic or fair weather fan, we want to hang out with YOU!

+You can [buy your tickets by clicking HERE](https://arborchurch.churchcenter.com/registrations/events/142479)... and we'll mail them to you after August 1st.